Adventuresmith/dart-dice-parser/README.md

 ## Random Number Generator

 By default, Random.secure() is used.
-You can select other RNGs at when creating the dice expression.
-Random.secure() is slower, so if you're doing lots of rolls for use cases where security doesn't matter, you may want to use Random() instead.
+You can select other RNGs when creating the dice expression.
+Random() is faster than Random.secure(), so if you're doing lots of rolls for use cases where security doesn't matter, you may want to use Random().

 ```dart
   // uses Random.secure()